F0zzi4/ReactUnivr/README.md

 # REACT-Meteo
-React project for course assessment of univr
+React project to view forecast based on Open-Meteo API